National Capitals Closest Together

 Indeed, the two national capitals closest together are Rome, Italy and Vatican City.
 Rome completely envelopes Vatican City.
 It’s hard to get any closer than that.
 Sure, some may quibble that Vatican City is really a sovereign city-state that doesn’t have a defined "capital" per se.
 It’s hard to argue against that from a purely technical perspective, however focusing on hairsplitting takes all the joy out of these silly questions.
 The answer for 99.95% of the population is that Rome and Vatican City are the two national capitals closest together.

-Nothing is ever that simple on this blog.
+Nothing is ever that simple on this blog

-Answer: Kinshasa, Democratic Republic of the Congo and Brazzaville, Republic of the Congo.
-To mitigate the name confusion it might be useful to recall that the Democratic Republic of the Congo was the nation called Zaire until recently.
-Others distinguish between the nations by referring to them as Congo-Kinshasa and Congo-Brazzaville.
 The two national capitals sit on opposite sides of the Congo River within clear site of each other.
-The physical distance between the two is the width of the river, but back to splitting hairs, they probably share a common border somewhere in the middle of that river and thus could probably be considered contiguous.
+Thus, the physical distance between the two equals the width of the river.
+However, but back to splitting hairs, they probably share a common border somewhere in the middle of that river.
+So maybe we can consider that contiguous.
 It’s as good an answer as Rome-Vatican City in my book.

-I also came up with some "also-rans" as I poured through the maps in search of answers.
+I also came up with some “also-rans” as I poured through maps in search of answers.
 Doubtless you came up with some too.
 I dropped a few of them into the Google Maps great circle distance calculator:

 - Vienna, Austria and Bratislava, Slovakia (54 kilometers/34 miles/31,928 smoots)